brozena/brozena-old.github.io/_includes/about.md

 I write often, and some is published [here](/archives).

-Throughout my 30s, I plan on pursuing graduate work in counseling psychology.

 ### A few of my favorite things

-- Positive, humanistic, existential psychology (Frankl, Rogers, Maslow)
-- Organizational structures, architectures & complex change management (Peter Senge's *The Fifth Discipline*)
-- [Tabla](/tabla/), drums, breathing -- simultaneously when possible
+- Complexity science, complex adaptive systems
-- Family systems theory & the healing of cross-generational trauma (John Bradshaw)
+- Psychology, especially family systems theory & the healing of cross-generational trauma
-- Complexity theory, complex adaptive systems
+- [Tabla](/tabla/), drums, breathing -- simultaneously when
+possible

 ## Speaking professionally